impoldev/littlelemon-backend-capstone/README.md

 # Little Lemon - Back-End Developer Capstone

-Welcome to the **Little Lemon** restaurant backend, a capstone project for the Meta Back-End Developer certification.
+Welcome to the **Little Lemon** restaurant backend, a capstone project for the Meta Back-End Developer certification hosted in Coursera platform.
 This project provides a set of APIs to manage the restaurant's menu, bookings, and authentication.

 ## Features